-How often you receive your paycheck can have a significant impact on how you budget.
-There are some employers who give you a choice of how often you are paid, but usually, a company will have the same pay period for all employees.
+How often you receive your paycheck can significantly impact how you budget.
+Some employers give you a choice of how often you are paid, but a company usually has the same pay period for all employees.

-If you are considering a job that pays once a month or has the option of choosing the frequency of your pay period, you might be looking into the pros and cons of getting paid once a month.
+If you are considering a job that pays once a month or can choose the frequency of your pay period, you might be looking into the pros and cons of getting paid once a month.

 Budgeting when you get paid once a month has its own set of challenges.

 There are benefits and drawbacks to every type of pay schedule.
 Today, we will take a deep dive into the good and the bad of getting paid once a month.

 5 Easy Steps to Budgeting When You Get Paid Once a Month

 Step one: know your income and expenses

 When creating a budget, first, know all the expenses you have.
 Go through all bank statements and list all the monthly expenses and when they are due.